MartinEesmaa/sac/README.md

 ```

 To cross-compile MS-DOS 32-bit executable, you can get latest [build-djgpp](https://github.com/andrewwutw/build-djgpp) and also need to pass it with `-fpermissive` flag.
 It's available for Windows, macOS and Linux.

+You can run MS-DOS 32-bit executable by Microsoft MS-DOS version 5.00 and later, DOSBox or FreeDOS to run for it.